kubecost/docs/alerts.md

 ```

 ### Troubleshooting

+Review these steps to verify alerts are being passed to the Kubecost application correctly:

 -   Ensure that the Helm values are successfully read into the configmap
 -   Check that the `global.notifications.alertConfigs.enabled` field is set to `true`